-The Multicultural Initiatives Research Team (MCI-RTI), led by Sherry Watt, researches ways of being in relationships, constructs, and strategies that disrupt dehumanizing practices that perpetuate inequity.
-The MCI-RTI focuses on process-oriented approaches that place a particular focus on ”how” we engage in the community around complex social problems (such as racism) rather than solely on ”what” we do or by simply naming outcomes.
+The Multicultural Initiatives Research Team (MCI Team), led by Sherry Watt, researches ‘ways of being’ in relationships, constructs, and strategies that disrupt dehumanizing practices that perpetuate inequity.
+The MCI Team focuses on process-oriented approaches that place a particular focus on “how” we engage in the community around complex social problems rather than solely on “what” we do or by simply naming outcomes.

-The team is comprised of an interdisciplinary group of students (undergraduates and graduate students), faculty, research associates, postdoctoral fellows, and alumni.
-Our research approaches knowledge generation through humanistic frames and employs “third thinging” as an epistemology/methodology that allows us to incorporate various modes of data collection and analysis (critical, qualitative, quantitative) in exploring racism and anti-racism.
+The team is comprised of an interdisciplinary group of students (undergraduates and graduate students), faculty, research associates, postdoctoral fellows/scholars, and alumni.
+Our research approaches knowledge generation through humanistic frames and employs “third thinging” as an epistemology/methodology that allows us to incorporate various modes of data collection and analysis (critical, qualitative, quantitative) while exploring and acting to change complex social problems.

-Note: In Courage & Renewal, “Third Things” are a device, such as a poem, song, or story, that inspire people to reflect on their personal experiences through the lens of universal themes.
-Issues like racial inequality could be a “Third Thing” through which students view themselves.
-If you are interested in working with us, please contact us by emailing the Multicultural Initiatives Research Team (MCI-RTI) at mci-team@uiowa.edu or Sherry Watt at sherry-watt@uiowa.edu.
+Note: In the work of The Center for Courage & Renewal, “Third Things” are a device, such as a poem, song, story, or an idea that inspires people to reflect on their personal and professional lives through the lens of universal themes.

 Our Research